Leading Electric Motor Manufacturers

 Components

-Generally speaking, electric motors consist of a rotor, a stator, windings, an air gap, and a commutator.
+Electric motors typically include a rotor, stator, windings, an air gap, and a commutator.

 Rotor

-In this context, the rotor is a moving part that delivers mechanical power when it moves the shaft.
-To achieve this turning motion, the rotor is usually designed with built-in current-carrying conductors that interact with the magnetic field generated by the stator.
-However, in some cases, the rotor carries the magnets while the stator holds the conductors.
+In this scenario, the rotor is a dynamic component that generates mechanical power by rotating the shaft.
+This rotation is typically achieved through built-in conductors within the rotor that interact with the magnetic field created by the stator.
+Alternatively, the rotor might contain magnets, with the stator housing the conductors.

 Stator

-Unlike the rotor, the stator does not move.
-Rather, it is the fixed component of the motor’s electromagnetic circuit.
-Generally, it consists of a core and either permanent magnets or windings.
-This core is made up of several thin metal sheets, called laminations, which are used to reduce energy losses.
+In contrast to the rotor, the stator remains stationary.
+It serves as the fixed part of the motor’s electromagnetic circuit, typically comprising a core and either permanent magnets or windings.
+This core is constructed from numerous thin metal sheets, known as laminations, designed to minimize energy losses.

 Windings